Undline/UndChain/readme.md

 ##### How do you create a new network?
 You don't :)

-I still haven't decided just how I am going to do this, but I believe it will most likely be a mixture of algorithmic as well as chain owner responsibility.
+I still haven't decided just how I am going to do this, but I believe it will most likely be a mixture of algorithmic as well as Creator responsibility.
 Perhaps I could leave it to a vote?

 #### Convergence